 Quick Reference Travel Guide for Turgutreis Beaches

-The above summary of Turgutreis beaches is so popular, I’ve created a Quick Reference Travel Guide of Turgutreis Beaches, that you can print out and take with you, or save it to your mobile device.
+The above summary of Turgutreis beaches has been so popular, I decided to create a Quick Reference Travel Guide of Turgutreis Beaches.
+You can print this out to take with you, or save it to your mobile device.